0Pushpa/Ai-Agent/README.md

 1 Navigate to the Project Directory
-Once cloned, your friend can navigate to the project directory: cd Ai-Agent
+Once cloned, you can navigate to the project directory: cd Ai-Agent

 2. Set Up the Backend (FastAPI)